 A Cake Worth Fighting For

-When Hubby #1 and I divorced, he tried to negotiate requiring me to give him 6 carrot cakes a year until he no longer had to pay child support (he didn’t get that—one of the few things—never get a divorce from an attorney!).
+When Hubby #1 and I divorced, he tried to negotiate requiring me to give him 6 carrot cakes a year until he no longer had to pay child support (he had a good sense of humor).

 Don (Hubby #2) loves My Best Carrot Cake just as much.
 I make it for him every year and he doesn’t have to fight for it.
 I now make it gluten free and I can eat it, too.
 I use Bob’s Red Mill Gluten Free Flour instead of wheat flour.

 I seldom make it as a layer cake.
 Now I make cupcakes most of the time.
 Don is happy no matter how I make it.
 The best frosting for carrot cake, of course, is Cream Cheese Frosting.